alanngnet/CoverHunterMPS/README.md

 The important output from that is `full.txt` and the `cqt_feat` subfolder's contents.
 4. Run the evaluation script.
     - Example if you trained your own quick testing model using covers80 as your training data and you want to try out all the optional features I added to `eval_testset.py` in this fork:<br>
-`python3 -m tools.eval_testset training/covers80 data/covers80_testset/full.txt data/covers80_testset/full.txt -plot_name="training/covers80/tSNE.png" -dist_name='distmatrix' -test_only_labels='data/covers80/test-only-work-ids.txt'`
+`python3 -m tools.eval_testset training/covers80 data/covers80_testset/full.txt data/covers80_testset/full.txt -plot_name="training/covers80/tSNE.png" -dist_name='distmatrix' -test_only_labels='data/covers80/test-only-work-ids.txt' --reuse-embeddings`
     - Example if you are using the CoverHunter pretrained model and just want the covers80 metrics:
 `python -m tools.eval_testset training/pretrain_model data/covers80_testset/full.txt data/covers80_testset/full.txt`